Veronica Brady, CDCES explains starches and what to think about if you're managing diabetes.

 What are starches?

 Starches fall under the broad category of carbohydrates, along with fruits, milk, non-starchy vegetables and sweets.
 There are 3 main types of carbohydrates: fiber, sugar and starch.
-Some food examples that fall into the category of starches are grains and pasta, breads and crackers, starchy vegetables, beans, lentils and peas.
+Some examples of starchy foods include grains and pasta (including whole grains and whole wheat pasta), white rice and brown rice, breads and crackers, starchy vegetables like white potatoes, sweet potatoes, and other root vegetables, beans (such as kidney beans and black beans), lentils and green peas.

-Generally, starches (carbohydrates) will cause blood sugar to rise if you have diabetes.
+Generally, starches (complex carbohydrates) will cause blood sugar levels to rise if you have diabetes.
 But, starches should not be seen as the enemy.
-They are necessary for our bodies to function properly.
+They have health benefits and are necessary for our bodies to function properly on a balanced diet .

 How much should I eat?

 According to dietary recommendations the total daily carbohydrate intake for most of us should be between 45-65% of our calories.
 If you are eating 2000 calories a day, then 900-1300 of these calories can come from healthy carbohydrates.
 This means you would be allowed to consume 225-325 grams of carbs/day.
-However, keep in mind that for most of us all of our carbs do not usually come from one source.
-So, you need to be careful to calculate the carbs from all sources (fruit, milk, non-starchy vegetables and sweets).
+However, keep in mind that for most of us, all of our carbs do not usually come from one source.
+So, you need to be careful to calculate the carbs from all sources (fruit and fructose, milk, non-starchy vegetables and sweets).

 Which starches should I choose?

-Some healthy starch choices include: vegetables, legumes, beans and whole grains.
-Healthy starches contain minerals and vitamins, natural sugar and fiber.
-These nutrients are instrumental in maintaining good health as they can help protect from certain diseases, help to control weight and provide you with a source of energy.
+Some excellent sources of healthy starch include: vegetables, legumes, beans and whole grains.
+Healthy starches contain minerals and vitamins, natural sugar, and dietary fiber .
+These nutrients are instrumental in maintaining a healthy diet as they can help protect from certain diseases like heart disease, help to control weight (and can even help with weight loss), and provide you with a source of long-lasting energy.
 That being said, we also have to keep in mind that a number of starch choices contain not only carbs, but protein and fat as well—making them one of the most complex components of our dietary intake.